crispinalan/tikicalendar/README.md

 ### Editing Existing Event

-* Select the event in the list view and click the Edit button on the headerbar to edit
+* Select the event in the list view and click the Edit button on the header bar to edit
 * Change details as appropriate

 ![](tiki-v027-edit-event.png)

 ### Preferences

-* Use the Preferences dialog in the hamburger menu to change  options
+* Use the Preferences window in the hamburger menu to change  options

 ![](tiki-v027-preferences.png)